JustPrivetProject/booking-system-plugin/DEVELOPMENT.md

 - **CI/CD Pipeline**: Only ESLint **errors** block the build process
 - **Local Development**: Use `npm run lint` to see all warnings and errors
 - **Pre-commit**: Hooks fix and check only errors (warnings allowed)
+- **Webpack Builds**: Show warnings in console but don't fail on them
 - **Strict Mode**: Use `npm run lint:check` for zero-warning policy when needed

 ## CI/CD Pipeline